-Canoeing and kayaking w something I really enjoyed when I was home.
-We spen many enjoyable hours just floating down the river, doing a bit of fishing and soaking up the sun. ytrip were particularly nice because we didn’t have to cover a certain amount of ground in a certain period of time.
-With family and friends we also did some amazing longer trips in places like the Bowrn Lakes, and rivers like the Athabasca, Columbia, Yukon and Nahanni.
+Canoeing and kayaking were both something I really enjoyed when I was home.
+We spent many enjoyable hours just floating down the river, doing a bit of fishing and soaking up the sun.
+Day-trips were particularly nice because we didn’t have to cover a certain amount of ground in a certain period of time.
+With family and friends we also did some amazing longer trips in places like the Bowron Lakes in B.C., and rivers like the Athabasca, Columbia, Yukon and Nahanni.
 A particularly memorable trip was the six weeks four of us spent on the Thelon River in what is now Nunuvat, crossing the barren lands.

-Nahanni National Park in the Northwest Territories was one of the parks that I was responsible for and although I visited for work, it was more of a pleasur than anything.
-Nahanni is the most beautiful of all the parks and it is not surprising that it was later the world’s first world heritage site.
-It has the amazing Victoria Falls followed by a long canyon where the river is actually quite calm and easily Then there are the natural hot springs, Rabbitkettle (with its tiered calcium mounds) and Grouse, beautiful lakes, a cave system and rare animals such as Dall sheep.
-To add to the mystique, several of the parks features have been given names like the Headless Creek, Funeral Range, Deadman Valley, Hell’s Gate, Broken Skull River and so on.
+Nahanni National Park in the Northwest Territories was one of the parks that I was responsible for and although I visited for work, it was actually more of a pleasure than anything.
+Nahanni is the most beautiful of all the parks and it is not surprising that it was later named the world’s first world heritage site.
+It has the amazing Victoria Falls, followed by a long canyon where the river is actually quite calm and easily paddled.
+Then there are the natural hot springs, Rabbitkettle (with its tiered calcium mounds) and Grouse, beautiful lakes, a cave system and rare animals such as the Dall sheep.
+To add to the mystique, several of the park’s features have been given names like the Headless Creek, Funeral Range, Deadman Valley, Hell’s Gate, Broken Skull River and so on.
+Clearly, a place to explore.

-Once we went to an area called the Blowouts which are rock formations formed by the wind.
+Once we went to an area called the Blowouts, which are rock formations formed by the wind.
 At the time they were outside the borders of the park.
 It was such an eerie place that our whole group began talking in whispers.
-When you walked between the formations, it felt as if you walking on top of somethinglike its hollow underneath.
+When you walked between the shapely formations, it felt as if you were walking on top of something—like its hollow underneath.
+It intrigued us all.

 Also outside of the original park boundaries, but now included, are the mountains, named the Cirque of the Unclimbables.
-The are granite spires, similar to the Bugaboos but maybe even steeper.
-In spite of the name, mountaineers had been in there prior to the establishment of the park and had climbed most of thethem some really fancy names like the Lotus Flower Tower.
+These are granite spires, similar to the Bugaboos but maybe even steeper.
+In spite of the area’s name, mountaineers had been in there prior to the establishment of the park and had climbed most of the peaks, naming them some really fancy names like the Lotus Flower Tower.

-did some rescue practices in the Cirque of the Unclimbables but I was never involved in a rescue in that area.
-The wardens of course did in that part of the country, they were more likely to be called to a river rescue.
+The Nahanni wardens and I did some rescue practices in the Cirque of the Unclimbables, but I was never involved in a rescue in that area.
+The wardens, of course, did a few but in that part of the country, they were more likely to be called to a river rescue.

-Deepsnow school in Rogers Pass was my reward to the wardens who had worked really hard all year long, training and carrying out rescues.
+Deep-snow school in Rogers Pass was my reward to the wardens who had worked really hard all year long, training and carrying out rescues.
 I would invite the ones who had taken part in all the training sessions and the ones who had carried out the sometimes risky rescues.
-With its unusually high snowfalls, deepsnow skiing on Mount Fidelity was terrific and we always had a lot of fun.
-We had a snowcat that serviced the weather station at Mount Fidelity to haul us up the mountain and we had places to stay, so the only real cost of this school was fuel.
-I applied seventeens to the higher ups to run that school seventeen times they didn’t approve it times we went anyway.
+With its unusually high snowfalls, deep-snow skiing on Mount Fidelity was terrific and we always had a lot of fun.
+We had a snow-cat that serviced the weather station at Mount Fidelity to haul us up the mountain and we had places to stay, so the only real cost of this school was fuel.
+I applied seventeen times to the higher ups to run that school and seventeen times they didn’t approve it.
+Seventeen times we went anyway.